 Notification:

-If the HA determines that a unit which an Eligible Family wishes to lease meets HQS, rent reasonableness and the proposed Lease is approvable, the HA shall notify the Owner and the Family of its determination of Lease approval.
+If the HA determines that a unit which an Eligible Family wishes to lease meets HQS/INSPIRE, rent reasonableness and the proposed Lease is approvable, the HA shall notify the Owner and the Family of its determination of Lease approval.

 The HA only reviews the landlord’s standard lease to ensure that HUD requirements are met.